Designing Control Barrier Functions Using a Dynamic Backup Policy: Trajectory Based DSM-CBF

 \section{Trajectory Based DSM-CBF}

 In this section, we show how to construct CBFs starting from the trajectory-based DSMs featured in \cite{nicotra2018explicit}.
-The following theorem constructs a trajectory-based DSM-CBF for the case of a single constraint $p=1$.
-This result trivially generalizes to vector-valued constraints $c:\R^n \times \R^l \to \R^{p}$ by leveraging the control-sharing property from \cite{xu2018constrained}.
+The following theorem constructs a trajectory-based DSM for the case of a single constraint $p=1$.
+This result trivially generalizes to vector-valued constraints $c:\R^n \times \R^l \to \R^{p}$.